 How does OpenDNS use IP addresses?

 OpenDNS uses IP addresses to know that a DNS request is coming from you.
-With a free OpenDNS account, you establish and verify an IP address or range of IP addresses as under your management as a network.
-A network may be a single IP address on up to many thousands of addresses.
+With a free OpenDNS account, you are only able to register one single IP (network) address under your account.
 OpenDNS delivers custom DNS preferences and statistics based on the network association, which you establish and verify with a free OpenDNS account in the Dashboard.